microsoft/botframework-components/generators/generator-bot-enterprise-assistant/README.md

 - Create a conversational experience for common enterprise scenarios (i.e. calendar management and user directory lookup)
 - See examples of more complex conversational flows, and more advanced language understanding and generation
-- See an example of a root bot and skills handling complex user interactions
+- See an example of a root bot and skills handling complex user interactions including interruptions and Adaptive Cards

 ## Packages